 Treating your fascia can take time, but the relief is instant.
-That doesn’t mean that your fascia will turn from unhealthy to one-hundred percent healthy right away.
+That doesn’t mean that your fascia will turn from unhealthy to 100 percent healthy right away.

 1. Stretch for 10 minutes a day

-Stretching that elongates your muscles can help you release tension in your muscles, one element of fascia, explains Grayson Wickham, physical therapist, DPT, CSCS.
+Stretching that elongates your muscles can help you release tension in your muscles, which is one element of fascia, explains Grayson Wickham, physical therapist, DPT, CSCS.